rxxsta/25daysofchristmas/challenges/day4_Learning-Some-Linux.md

 `$ getent passwd | egrep -v '/s?bin/(nologin|shutdown|sync|halt)' | cut -d: -f1`

 So, it lists the contents of /etc/passwd and cuts out the line where it contains `/bin/nologin` or `/bin/shutdown` or `/bin/sync` or `/bin/halt`.
 The leftovers are the users that can login to our system.

+## Challenge 6: What is the sha1 hash of file8

+I think it's asking us to encrypt file8 with sha1.
+So let's do that.

+There is a `sha1sum` tool that we can use.
+It will output the sha1 value of anything we provide it.

+The command: `sha1sum file8` will poop out our answer.